A common vocal issue is when the tone is caught in the throat – like a singing Kermit the Frog.

 Second, there is a way to interpret healthy sounds, and walk that path.

-Once we are taught how to feel and hear what are correct sensations, then a light bulb goes off.
+Once we are taught how to feel and hear the correct sensations, then a light bulb goes off.
 We realize that the sound from the correct advanced singer cannot be forced or imitated or manipulated.
-This sound actually comes about over time as one does consistent correct vocal exercises.
+This sound actually comes about over time as one does consistent and targeted vocal exercises.
+You can learn this from a good voice teacher or in a course like How The Voice Works by Dr. Matt Edwards.
+The course even comes with an app which allows you to customize and practice with exercises that you understand!
+The app is available for iPhones and Android: just search for How The Voice Works in the app store.

 The bottom line is that when a tone feels like it is caught in the throat or being gripped in the throat, the tone is not being produced by the muscles of singing in a free manner.
 Now, technically the main muscles involved in singing do reside in the throat.
-Yet, when working correctly, the feel is not in the throat but above it, as if the throat has been bypassed completely and one is singing above the jaw line as far as feel is concerned.
+Yet, when working correctly, the feel is not in the throat but above it, as if the throat has been bypassed completely.
+The sensations imply that one is singing above the jaw line because that’s where the resonance is moving in your body.
 As throat constriction becomes a thing of the past, then the student will feel free.
 Sounds will happen that are beautiful and full.